 Oakland Leaf’s COVID-19 Response Efforts

 With the health and safety of our students and community as our top priority, Oakland Leaf transitioned all our programming online in March of 2020 to align with the local shelter-in-place order.
 We immediately began facilitating virtual programming, including restorative justice circles, daily one-on-one check-ins with youth, and video tutorials and webinars.
 We centered our program themes of socio-emotional learning, critical thinking, creative expression, and leadership development, engaging students in fun and meaningful ways, while providing them with a sense of connection, community, and stability in a time of unprecedented social disconnection and uncertainty.
+As of August, 2021, Oakland Leaf resumed in-person programming for all our afterschool and internship programs.

 Basic Needs Supply Distribution